Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Use a 2D linear tracking device

-Supermarkets are great at targeting our impulses, so nowt’s more powerful than a good old-fashioned shopping list - hopefully by giving it a pretentious name, it'll feels more important.
+Supermarkets are great at targeting our impulses, so nowt’s more powerful than a good old-fashioned shopping list - hopefully by giving it a pretentious name, it'll feel more important.

 The reason's obvious.
 By planning what you need before heading out, it's easier to cut out anything that goes over budget and stick to it.
 Buy only what you planned, with a little flexibility for promotions.